nacen-dev/odin-project-knowledge-check/foundations/the-back-end/introduction-to-the-backend.md

 ### Where does the backend store its data?

 The backend stores its data on a database.
-A database provide an interface to save data in a persitent way to memory.
+A database an provide an interface to save data in a persitent way to memory.